-We have had an E&P presence in Latin America for over 18 years, where we have assets in Colombia, Peru, Brazil, Suriname and Mexico.
-Our Colombia and Peru operations are focused on onshore oil exploration, production and development, while our Brazil, Suriname and Mexico operations are focused on offshore oil exploration.
+We have had an E&P presence in Latin America for over 20 years, specifically in Colombia, Peru and Suriname.
+Our Colombia and Peru operations are focused on onshore oil exploration, production and development, while our Suriname operations are focused on offshore oil exploration.
+On 2 February 2024, we reached an agreement for the sale of our Colombian assets with CEDCO LLC, which, as at the date of this Base Prospectus, remains subject to customary conditions precedent and regulatory approval.
+As at the date of this Base Prospectus, we are also running a divestment process for certain of our operations in Latin America.